iholloma/crdh/_essays/v01-17-talk-back-boards-and-text-mining.md

 not prioritize gathering talk-back board responses until roughly the past decade.

-{% figure caption: "SRM Talk-Back Board and part of the 'Remembrance, Reconciliation, Renewal' Exhibit (Photo by Author)" %}
+{% figure caption: "Figure 1.
+SRM Talk-Back Board and part of the 'Remembrance, Reconciliation, Renewal' Exhibit (Photo by Author)" %}
 ![Photograph of a talk-back board at the Seminary Ridge Museum in Gettysburg, Pennsylvania.
 The question reads: What do you thin is the unfinished work for freedom?](/assets/img/v01/howard/smr.jpg)
 {% endfigure %}